johnathanvman/F6/index.md

 						}
 					}
 					s[12] = choose(["WaistCum","ChestCum","Dialog"])
+					if(party.lastAction[2] == s[2] && party.lastAction[1] == s[1] && party.lastAction[0] == 4){
+						Entry =
+							choose([
+								"CSUB asks if we can go again, but I tell her I'd rather have a snack.", "CSUB asks if she makes a good lover.
+I nod, but say she'll make a better meal.", "CSUB tells me she wants to be on top, but I reply that I want her inside as I rub my belly.", "CSUB tells me she loves feeling me inside.
+I rub my belly and reply that this time I want her inside."
+							])+
+							choose([
+								" She sighs.
+After a moment she says ok",
+								" She pouts, but walks closer.",
+								" She bites her lip before saying she's ready.", " She rolls her eyes, but tells me to go ahead."
+							])
+					}else{
 						Entry = choose([
 							choose(["I tell SUB I need to have her","I call SUB over to me for some fun"])+ choose([", and she asks what I have in mind.","!
 She asks which hole I want, but I shake my head.",".
 She timidly asks if this is the day I eat her.",".
 She timidly asks if she's on the menu today.",".
 She looks worried as she asks if I'm hungry or horny.",", and she asks what I have in mind."])+ choose([" I hungrily lick my lips"," My gut grumbles in response"," I simply rub my belly"," I look down at my gut"])+ choose([", and she pouts.",", and she blushes.",", and she sighs.",".
 She pouts, and gives me a nod.",".
 She sighs and tells me to go ahead.",".
 She looks nervous, but gives me a nod."])
 							,
 							choose([" I pull SUB into a hug."," I walk up and embrace SUB."])+ choose([" She hugs back"," She holds me tightly"])+ choose([" as I nibble on her neck."," as I lick her neck."," as I give her a trail of kisses along her jaw."," as I give her a trail of kisses across her forhead."])+ choose([" I whisper"," I whisper into her ear"," Under my breath I tell her"])+ choose([" that I'm going to eat her"," that she's good enough to eat"," that I'm craving some SUBRACE"," that I'm hungry"," that I've been dying for some SUBRACE"," that I need her inside me"])+ choose([", and she blushes.",", and she tenses up.",", and she sighs.",".
 She gasps at my words.",", and she nods nervously.",".
 She playfully punches my shoulder, and asks if I'm joking.
 She bites her lip when I shake my head.",".
 She bites her lip and nods.",".
 She sighs and tells me to go ahead.",".
 She nervously tells me she's ready.",".
 She pulls me into a kiss.
 As we break away, she gives me a nervous smile."])
 							,
 							choose(["I start nibbling on SUB's neck.
 A shiver runs up her spine when I start to drool.","I start nibbling on SUB's neck.
 Her back stiffens when she realizes what I want.","I walk up to SUB while licking my lips.
 Her eyes grow wide when she notices.","I walk up to SUB while rubbing my belly.
 It grumbles, and she gives me a nervous nod.","I start licking SUB's neck.
 Her knees tremble when my stomach grumbles."])
-						//choose([", but before I can say anything"])
+							//choose([", but before I can say anything"]) ])
-					])
+					}
 					//Positioning

 					if(s[12] == "WaistCum"){//Swallow to waist.